-Keokuk’s City government is led by Keokuk’s mayor and city council, a system that engages office holder in city leadership as well as community and economic development.
-City leaders also work closely with the Keokuk Area Chamber of Commerce and Keokuk Economic Development Group as well as the Lee County Economic Development Corporation to secure a strong future for the community.
+Keokuk’s City government is led by Keokuk’s mayor and city council and employ’s a City Administrator.
+City leaders work closely with the Keokuk Area Chamber of Commerce and Keokuk Economic Development Corporation as well as the Lee County Economic Development Corporation to secure a strong future for the community.

 The close network of city personnel, including administrative, police, fire and public works, strives to provide services that go well beyond the average, working toward the betterment of the community.
-The results to the city are apparent.
-Keokuk has a more favorable insurance class rating than areas outside of the city.
+The results are apparent through the high quality public services provided by the City of Keokuk’s dedicated employees.

 City Council meetings are open to the public.
 The meetings are held at 6:30 p.m. on the first and third Thursday of every month at Keokuk City Hall.
 City council workshops start at 5:30 before every council meeting and special city council meetings are occasionally called.
-Keokuk’s city council and public works departments recently finished an ambitious Main Street renovation and are gearing up to an equally forward-looking 12-year plan to rebuild the city’s main arteries and neighborhood streets while completing a extensive sewer separation project.
+Keokuk’s city council and public works departments are working to carry out a plan to rebuild the city’s main arteries and neighborhood streets while completing a extensive sewer separation project.

 Plentiful drinking water is provided to residents and local industry by the Keokuk Municipal Water Works, a cutting edge water plant capable of exceeding the city’s demands.
 The water system, which was expanded in 1998 – 1999, has a daily production capacity of 24 million gallons.